legacysurvey/legacysurvey/pages/dr1/catalogs.rst

 =========================== ============ ===================== ===============================================

-Tags to add in the future
+Tags to Add in the Future
 =========================

 =========================== ============ ===================== ===============================================